Injectivity theorems for higher direct images under proper K\"ahler morphisms on snc spaces: Preliminary Results

 Let $\paren{\ker\dbar}\decor/n,q/_{\tloc}$ and $\paren{\im\dbar}\decor/n,q/_\tloc$ denote the kernel and image of $\dbar$, respectively, where the superscript and subscript indicate that these are subspaces of $\Ltwo./n,q/<X>{L}$.
 Since $\rs\omega$ admits a bounded potential locally on $X$ (not only $X^\circ$), we obtain the $L^2_\tloc$ Dolbeault isomorphism on $X$:

-where the left-hand side is treated as the \v Cech cohomology group.
-Since $X$ is holomorphically convex, the left-hand side is Hausdorff (for example, see \cite{Prill}*{Lemma II.1}).
+where the left-hand side is treated as the \v Cech cohomology group, and the completeness of $\rs\omega$ on $X^\circ$ is not needed to obtain the isomorphism.
+Since $X$ is holomorphically convex, the left-hand side is Hausdorff.
 This implies that $\paren{\im\dbar}\decor/n,q/_\tloc$ is closed in $\Ltwo./n,q/<X>{L}$.
-(See \cite{Matsumura_injectivity-Kaehler}*{\S 2.6} for details of the above isomorphism.)
+See \cite{Matsumura_injectivity-Kaehler}*{\S 2.6} for details of the above isomorphism and the claims on the cohomology groups.
+Note also that the isomorphism and claims also apply to $X_c$ for any $c \in (0,\infty]$.

 We now consider the Hilbert space of $L$-valued $(n,q)$-forms that are globally $L^2$ on $X$ with respect to $\vphi_L$ and $\rs\omega$:

 Then, by \cite{Demailly}*{Ch.~VIII, \S 1}, we have the following orthogonal decomposition: